-We began recording "Prepare to Suffer with Paul & Mo" in mid September of 2014.
-We've recorded between one and six episodes on any given evening with a mean of 2.45 recordings.
-As of the submission of this paper for these proceedings, 36 of the 46 play sessions recorded between the start of the LP and early December have been posted to the "Prepare to Suffer with Paul & Mo" YouTube channel.
+We began recording Prepare to Suffer with Paul & Mo in mid September of 2014.
+We've recorded between one and six episodes on any given evening with a mean of 2.45 recordings on a given day.
+As of the submission of this paper for publication, 36 of the 46 play sessions recorded between the start of the LP and early December have been posted to the Prepare to Suffer with Paul & Mo YouTube channel.
 10 of the episodes recorded during that time were accidentally recorded without sound, and 1 was recorded without video.
 While one of the episodes without audio has subsequently been dubbed over and added to the channel, the other nine have been reserved for analysis and potential future use.
-In addition, Paul and Moses have continued to record LP sessions since then (although the recording schedule has been somewhat hampered due to scheduling), and have a this point recorded more than 96 episodes in total including two episodes recorded at GLS during the Well Played talk, and an additional four recorded during an evening in late July.
+In addition, Paul and Moses have continued to record LP sessions since then (although the recording schedule has been somewhat hampered due to scheduling), and have a this point recorded well over 100 episodes in total including two episodes recorded at GLS during the Well Played talk, and two episodes recorded as a "side story" for the special Well Played video issue currently in preparation in which Paul plays through the early portion of the game and Moses provides commentary.

-At least prior to GLS 11, we have been the primary audience for our own LP as Paul remarked in one of the earlier episodes, and as we have discussed both when the microphone has been on, and when it has been off on numerous occasions.
+Prior to GLS 11, we were definitively the primary audience for our own LP as Paul remarked in one of the earlier episodes, and as we have discussed both when the microphone has been on, and when it has been off on numerous occasions.
 However, this in no way diminishes one of the key points of this particular paper in considering the value of an LP as a representation of a well-played game in relation to learning.
 Although we have only barely begun analyzing "the tape" with performance analysis conducted across the first 28 recordings, one thing that has become immediately evident is the manner in which this record serves as an opportunity to chart Moses's progression in understanding the game systems of Dark Souls in terms of combat mechanics and strategies, the underlying models of the game as expressed through its statistical systems, and the geography and lore of Lordran.